Technology Origin and Development

 Zeolite structure shown on the right hand side.

-Chemical Transformation: The ISODEWAXING reactor isomerizes normal paraffins (waxes) to high viscosity index isoparaffins and lowers the pour point.
-Other paraffins are cracked to highly saturated light products, such as high smoke point jet fuel and high cetane index diesel.
-These isoparaffins exhibit high VI, low pour points, and excellent resistance to oxidation.
+Chemical Transformation: The ISODEWAXING reactor isomerizes normal paraffins to high viscosity index (VI) isoparaffins, lowering the pour point.
+A portion of paraffins undergoes mild hydrocracking to highly saturated light products including high-smoke-point jet fuel and high-cetane-index diesel.
+The resulting isoparaffins exhibit high VI, low pour points, and good resistance to oxidation.

-Key Advantage: Because ISODEWAXING preserves the base oil's paraffinicity rather than removing or cracking it, the technology can produce higher product VI and/or higher yields than other dewaxing processes (conventional catalytic dewaxing, solvent dewaxing).
+Yield rationale: Because ISODEWAXING preserves the base oil's paraffinicity through isomerization rather than removing or cracking wax molecules, the process generates higher product VI and higher base oil yields compared to solvent dewaxing and conventional catalytic dewaxing.

 Process Description